Deaod/VoteSys/Docs/ui.md

 After hovering over a map in the map list for half a second, a window showing the screenshot of the map will appear.

+This window will also show player limits, if specified.

 ![Map Screenshot Window](MapPreview.png)

 ### Candidate List